 Those who love quirky stays will undeniably love Milos Villas’ traditional windmill suite.
 Like the other accommodations open in winter, Milos Villas are located in Fira.
 Set in an original Greek windmill, this split level suite comprises a bedroom, living area, and a small kitchenette for self-catering.
 It also comes with free WiFi and parking and offers views over the entire island of Santorini.

-The best Airbnb in Santorini in Winter
+The best Airbnbs and villas in Santorini in Winter

 Best Things to See and Do in Santorini in Winter

 As one of the most popular islands in Greece and indeed, the world, there’s a huge array of things to see and do in Santorini catering to everybody.
-Whilst a popular honeymoon destination Santorini also has plenty of things for families to see and do as well as singles and even large groups travelling together.
+Whilst a popular honeymoon destination Santorini also has plenty of things for families to see and do as well as singles and even large groups traveling together.

 Discover Prehistoric Akrotiri